roshinpv1/archlens/archlens-app/PRODUCT_DOCUMENT.md

 ---

-### 6. **Multi-Cloud Support**
+### 6. **Multi-Cloud & On-Premises Support**

 **What it does:**
-Works with architectures across all major cloud providers—Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and Kubernetes.
+Works with architectures across all major cloud providers—Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Kubernetes, and on-premises/private cloud deployments.

 **What you get:**
-- **Provider Detection** - Automatically identifies which cloud providers you're using
+- **Intelligent Provider Detection** - Automatically identifies which cloud providers you're using
+- **On-Premises Recognition** - Intelligently detects on-premises and private cloud deployments
+- **Smart Defaults** - Components without explicit cloud specification are treated as on-premises/private cloud
 - **Provider-Specific Advice** - Recommendations tailored to each cloud provider's best practices
-- **Hybrid Cloud Support** - Understands architectures that span multiple clouds
+- **Hybrid Cloud Support** - Understands architectures that span multiple clouds or combine cloud and on-premises
-- **Consistent Analysis** - Same quality analysis regardless of cloud provider
+- **Consistent Analysis** - Same quality analysis regardless of deployment model

 **Why it matters:**
-Works with your existing infrastructure, no matter which cloud providers you use.
+Works with your existing infrastructure, no matter which cloud providers you use or if you're running on-premises.
 Get provider-specific recommendations that actually apply to your setup.
+Perfect for hybrid and multi-cloud environments.

+---

+### 7. **Customizable Compliance Checklist**

+**What it does:**
+Define and manage your own evaluation criteria for architecture analysis.
+Use pre-built checklists or create custom ones tailored to your organization's needs.

+**What you get:**
+- **Pre-Built Checklists** - 100+ items covering security, compliance, performance, cost, and reliability
+- **Compliance Frameworks** - Built-in support for SOC 2, ISO 27001, PCI-DSS, HIPAA, GDPR, and CIS benchmarks
+- **Customizable Items** - Create, edit, and manage your own checklist items
+- **Category Organization** - Organize items by Security, Reliability, Performance, Cost, and Compliance
+- **Priority Management** - Assign priority levels (High, Medium, Low) to focus on what matters most
+- **Enable/Disable** - Turn items on or off without deleting them
+- **Automatic Evaluation** - Architectures are automatically evaluated against your enabled checklist items
+- **Gap Identification** - See exactly which checklist items your architecture doesn't meet

+**Why it matters:**
+Ensure your architectures meet your organization's specific requirements.
+Track compliance across all your architectures.
+Customize evaluation criteria to match your industry standards and best practices.

 ---